Curves on Heisenberg invariant quartic surfaces in projective 3-space: The family of invariant quartics

 The transformation from $U$ to the parameters $(A,B,C,D,E)$ may be written as

 The point is that $\mathfrak{S}_6$ acts on $U$ by permuting the coordinates, and on the level of the quartic surfaces the action is by means of projective transformations on $\PP^{3}$.

 Let $\pi:\mathcal{X} \rightarrow U$ be the projection.
 For a point $u \in U$ we have a corresponding surface $\mathcal{X}_u=\pi^{-1}(u)$.
 By \emph{Heisenberg invariant quartic surface} (or simply \emph{invariant quartic}), we shall understand a fiber $\mathcal{X}_u$ for some $u \in U$.
-In addition to these there are 15 pencils of quartic surfaces in $\PP^{3}$ which are invariant under $H$, but whose defining polynomials are not invariant under $H_{2,2}$.
-These will not be considered, but we mention in passing that the 35 dimensional space of quartic homogeneous polynomials in 4 variables splits in the irreducible $H_{2,2}$ module spanned by $g_0,g_1,g_2,g_3,g_4$ and 15 irreducible modules of dimension 2, giving rise to the 15 pencils.
+In addition to these there are 15 pencils of quartic surfaces in $\PP^{3}$ which are invariant under $H$, but whose defining polynomials are not invariant under $H_{2,2}$ (these will, however, not be considered).